SAE J1772: Control Pilot

 Control Pilot (Mode): The charging station sends a 1 kHz square wave on the control pilot that is connected back to the protective earth on the vehicle side by means of a resistor and a diode (voltage range ±12.0±0.4 V).
 The live wires of public charging stations are always dead if the CP–PE (Protective Earth) circuit is open, although the standard allows a charging current as in Mode 1 (maximum 16 A).
 If the circuit is closed, the charging station can also verify that the protective earth is functional.
 The vehicle can request a certain charging function by setting the resistance between the CP and PE pins; 2.7 kΩ announces a Mode 3 compatible vehicle (vehicle detected) which does not require charging.
 880 Ω says the vehicle is ready to charge, and 240 Ω requests with ventilation charging, in which case the charging stations supplies charging power only if the area is ventilated (i.e., outdoors).

 The Control Pilot line circuitry examples in SAE J1772:2001 show that the current loop CP–PE is connected permanently on the vehicle side via a 2.74 kΩ resistor, making for a voltage drop from +12 V to +9 V when a cable is hooked up to the charging station, which activates the wave generator.
 The charging is activated by the vehicle by adding parallel 1.3 kΩ resistor resulting in a voltage drop to +6 V or by adding a parallel 270 Ω resistor for a required ventilation resulting in a voltage drop to +3 V. Hence the charging station can react by only checking the voltage range present on the CP–PE loop.
 Note that the diode only makes for a voltage drop in the positive range.
 Any negative voltage on the CP–PE loop is blocked by D1 in the vehicle, any significant current that does flow in the CP–PE loop during the negative period shuts off the current as being considered a fatal error (like touching the pins).

-For IEC62196-2 male plugs the Control Pilot pin is shorter to prevent untethered cables being used as extension leads, This prevents connecting downstream cables that may have a lower current capability a cable of a higher current rating.
+For IEC62196-2 male plugs the Control Pilot pin is shorter to prevent untethered cables being used as extension leads, This prevents connecting downstream cables that may have a lower current capability to a cable of a higher current rating.